- This event has passed.

 Weather is having a growing impact on electricity market dynamics and the day to day operation of electricity system.
 Weather prediction is inherently uncertain.
-Considerable investment has been made in weather forecast models to account for and represent uncertainty through ensemble forecasting.
-This workshop will facilitate engagement between the weather and energy sectors to identify opportunities for collaboration and coordinated research to benefit both sectors.
+Considerable investment has been made in weather forecast models to account for and represent uncertainty through probabilistic forecasting.
+This workshop facilitates engagement between the weather and energy sectors, focussing on the theme of probabilistic forecasts.

 Who is this intended for:

-- Would like to know more about how to interpret skill of probabilistic forecast; or
+- Would like to know more about how to interpret skill of probabilistic forecasts; or

-- Already using probabilistic forecast and looking to refine them
+- Already using probabilistic forecasts and looking to refine them

 Why probabilistic forecasts: